wbmcdonald4/wbmcdonald4/README.md

 # Brendan McDonald

 Hey there!
 My name is Brendan :wave:.
-I'm a data/ops professional at [PartnerStack](https://partnerstack.com/), a Toronto startup that powers partner programs for software companies.
+I'm the founder of [CS Toolkit](https://cstoolkit.app/home), where we provide simple customer success solutions within Salesforce.

 Most of the recent work that I've done is in private repositories, so there isn't much to see here.